GodotVR/godot-xr-tools/README.md

 After cloning this repository you will need to install the OpenXR plugin for it to work.
 The OpenXR plugin is not included within this repository.
 You can obtain the OpenXR plugin [here](https://github.com/GodotVR/godot_openxr/releases) or download it from the asset library within Godot.

-Note that the demo was created using Godot 3.5.
+Note that the demo in the 4.0-dev branch has been upgraded to work with the most recent 4.0-beta releases.

 ### XR Tools library